Categories: News

 ZeniMax sought several billion in damages, claiming Facebook stole its trade secrets.

-While the lawsuit is over two tears old, it attracted national attention few weeks ago when Facebook founder Mark Zuckerberg was put on the stand in a Dallas courtroom.
+While the lawsuit is over two tears old, it attracted national attention a few weeks ago when Facebook founder Mark Zuckerberg was put on the stand in a Dallas courtroom.
 “The idea that Oculus products are based on someone else’s technology is just wrong,” Zuckerberg said in response to questions from a ZeniMax attorney.

 The jury, however, concluded that Oculus and its founders Luckey and Brendan Iribe had infringed on ZeniMax's copyrights.
 The jury further ruled that Carmack had contributed to ZeniMax's infringement.
 Iribe was recently moved from the head of Facebook's virtual reality group.